Understanding Sandstone Blocks and Logs

 What is the delivery lead time?

 Delivery time depends on the order size, location, weather and how many orders we are currently fulfilling.
-If you can place orders at least 1-2 weeks in advance then we should be able to deliver on-time however we can also do urgent requests if required but it does come at a premium.
+If you can place orders at least 1 week in advance then we should be able to deliver on-time however we can also do urgent requests if required.

-Our friendly sales people will give you an estimate of delivery periods and we always do our best to get your order to you as efficiently as possible.
+Our friendly sales team will give you an estimate of delivery lead times and we always do our best to get your order to you as efficiently as possible.

 On the day you can request an AM or PM time for delivery.
 If an AM time is requested then our drivers will preload their trucks the day before and then deliver to site at around 7am.
 If the time is PM then delivery will be more likely around 12pm.